Why Won’t My Ball HOOK? – Part One

 Are you new to bowling or just looking to improve your game?
 Well inevitably you've either seen while bowling, or seen a PBA telecast, where someone throws their ball and it takes a left turn on the backend.
 You take your ball and try your best to make it do the same thing, but to no avail.
 The guy you saw do it made it look so easy, but it seems like trying to solve the case of the Zodiac killer to you.

-Well, over the course of this week I'm gonna try to help you solve the riddle!
+Well, I'm gonna try to help you solve the riddle!

 If you've been trying to throw a hook with a house ball or your grandmothers' Ebonite Galaxie from 1968; there is your first problem.